Hex Editors for Lin/unix

 Bed 0.0.5 I couldn’t compile it and the executable segfaulted.
 So untested.

-Bless a GUI app, looks really nice and fully featured.
+Bless a GUI app, writte in mono.
+Looks really nice and fully featured.
 Untested.

 bvi 1.3.0 allows inserting and deleting bytes.
 Has vi style key-bindings.
 Can also edit block special files.
 Permits partial editing of files.